jai-naidu/CV/README.md

 May 2020 - June 2020

-I developed a basic animation software that was capable of live editing (adding, deleting, moving, etc. objects), layer management, scrubbing, speed control, in-application visualization and exporting (to .SVG).
+I developed a basic animation software that is capable of live editing (adding, deleting, moving, etc. objects), layer management, scrubbing, speed control, in-application visualization and exporting (to .SVG).
 Tweening and model-view-controller methodologies informed the design of the software.
 The program was fully unit tested using JUnit4.